 Research has found that Lion's mane may help repair nerve damage.
 Lion's mane nerve damage benefits can be attributed to the stimulation of Nerve Growth Factors (NGF).

 These are proteins that promote neurogenesis which helps repair damaged nerves.
 However, the exact mechanism by which it does so remains unclear.

 What Does Lion's Mane Mushroom Extract Do For The Brain?

-The bioactive compounds in Lion’s mane mushrooms help protect the brain and aid in the regeneration of neurons.
-They are also known to play a beneficial role in reducing the symptoms of many neuronal diseases like stroke, Alzheimer’s, Parkinson’s, depression, anxiety, and dementia.
+The bioactive compounds in Lion's mane mushrooms protect the brain and aid in regenerating neurons.
+They are also beneficial in reducing the symptoms of many neuronal diseases like stroke, Alzheimer's, Parkinson's, depression, anxiety, and dementia.

 Studies have also found that Lion's mane mushrooms may exert a protective effect against the development of neurodegenerative diseases like Parkinson's after traumatic injuries to the head.
 More research is, however, needed to conclusively determine how Lion's mane helps human brains grow new cells.